-There are currently 230 British English lessons in the Britlish Library and I add new lessons regularly.
-The grid below shows you the 230 lessons available arranged chronologically from newest to oldest.
+There are currently 242 British English lessons in the Britlish Library and I add new lessons regularly.
+The grid below shows you the 242 lessons available arranged chronologically from newest to oldest.
 Use the navigation buttons to look through them.
 If you want to concentrate on a particular area of English, choose the category view instead.

 Idioms are expressions that are natural to native English speakers.
 They are very confusing for non-native English speakers.
 They're confusing because idioms don't mean what the words say.
 You cannot literally translate English idioms into another language.
 The vocabulary in this British English lesson is important for students to learn and master.
 There are a lot of idioms in this lesson as well as a set of questions which I have designed to help you learn, remember, and use the vocabulary and make it part of your active vocabulary.
 If you are serious about improving your British English vocabulary, these common British English idioms are essential.
-The idioms are: Over-egg the pudding, Sour grapes, Throw into the pot, Bone to pick, On a silver platter, Think moon made of green cheese, Turn to jelly, Just deserts, Have cake and eat it, and Let stew.
+The food idioms are: Red herring, Look to laurels, A different kettle of fish, Chicken and egg, Jam down throat, Too many cooks, Drive bananas, Easy meat, Spill the beans, and Half-baked.

 Learn English with the most innovative and engaging English lessons available anywhere on the Internet and all completely free of charge!
 To personalise your experience in the Britlish Library and to keep track of the lessons you have studied and the vocabulary you have recorded, or the notes you have made about each class, sign up for a free account today.